 I will conform to the guidelines presented to me for appropriate attire while participating in any Chilliwack School District Career Education programs.

-email and phone number to School District personnel ling Career Education activities, meetings or schedules.
-Student Signature: Date:
+I give my consent for release of my name, address, email and phone number to School District personnel and/or community employers to contact me regarding Career Education activities, meetings or schedules.

+Student Signature: \\\\\